2010–11 Vermont Catamounts men's basketball team

 The 2010–11 Vermont Catamounts men's basketball team represented the University of Vermont in the 2010–11 NCAA Division I men's basketball season.
 The Catamounts won their third consecutive America East Conference regular season championship but lost in the semifinals of the conference tournament to Stony Brook.
-The Catamounts got invited to the National Invitation Tournament but lost in the first round to Cleveland State, 63–60.
+The Catamounts were invited to the National Invitation Tournament but lost in the first round to Cleveland State, 63–60.